 Course Potential Careers

-Students are generally already in relevant employment, but many students use this foundation degrees to help secure promotion, or to change career pathway.
-Previous graduates have progressed to careers in nursery management, pastoral/support work in educational settings, social care and community work, family outreach services and youth work.
-Many students progress to further professional training to pursue careers in teaching (primary, early or further education), or social work.
+Students are generally already in relevant employment, but many students use the Foundation Degree to help secure promotion, or to change career pathway.
+Previous graduates have progressed to careers in management, SENDCo roles, pastoral work in educational settings, social care and community work, family outreach services and youth justice work.
+Many students progress to further professional qualifications to pursue careers in teaching (Primary, Secondary, or Further Education in Colleges) or embark upon a Master's level of study.